Pumble vs Slack: Full Comparison of Features, Pricing and Value for 2026

 Furthermore, with Pumble’s API, you can build custom apps that integrate your internal tools, processes and data.

-Build your own integrations with Pumble
+Build your own add-ons in Pumble

 Where Pumble really stands out is in its native ecosystem.